LaxarJS/laxar/docs/manuals/writing_compositions.md

 ```

 This example already shows some of the additional characteristics that go beyond the two properties `features` and `areas`.
-Let's start from the beginning:
+Let us start from the beginning:

 First there is the `features` object, that for simple cases looks just like a feature specification of a widget.
 Here you can define all the features that your composition needs to be configurable from the outside.